voteflux/digipol/docs/appstores/apple/README.md

   - "+" > apple development
   - done with preferences
   - open `ios/Runner.xcodeproj`
-  - select "project navigator" view-thing (top left corner, looks like a folder icon, in a bar wiht 9ish icons total including a magnifying glass, warning triangle, tag-label, speech-bubble)
+  - select "project navigator" view-thing (top left corner, looks like a folder icon, in a bar with 9 or so icons total including a magnifying glass, warning triangle, tag-label, speech-bubble)
-  - double click "Runner" (at root of heirarchy in left hand sidebar)
+  - double click "Runner" (at root of hierarchy in left hand sidebar)
-  - under "Runner.xcodeproj" that opens, select "signing & capabilities" tab (you should see "Runner" under "Targets" on the left hand sidebar of the project navigator become selected (the flutter docs on ios deployment have screenshots btw)
+  - under "Runner.xcodeproj" that opens, select "signing & capabilities" tab (you should see "Runner" under "Targets" on the left hand sidebar of the project navigator become selected (the flutter docs on iOS deployment have screenshots btw)
   - make sure "automatically manage signing" is checked for tabs: "all", "debug", and "release", also that bundle identifier is correct